-- Were you initially in support of Provost Lingram's proposal, or did you share the concerns of the students in the case scenario? - Did your opinion about the proposal change after you considered it from the perspective of the four moral standards?
-Why or why not? - Did you find using the standards to be an effective method of ethical evaluation?
+- Were you initially in support of Provost Lingram's proposal, or did you share the concerns of the students in the case scenario? - Did your opinion about the proposal change after you considered it from the perspective of the four ethical standards?
+Why or why not? - Did you find using the standards to be an effective method of evaluating this ethical dilemma?